migdress/golang-api/README.md

   for support to .env files

 * There is a working mongodb repository implementation, tests are missing though.
-The host, port, database and collection can be configured in .env file
+The host, port, database and collection can be configured in the `.env` file

-## Future features

-* Integration tests with mongodb
-* Dockerization

 ## How to test it